 Biruh Tesfa is an evidence-based program that provides marginalized out-of-school girls in urban Ethiopia with the education, resources, and skills they need to increase literacy and numeracy skills and improve their health and wellbeing.

-Few programs in Africa have sought to address social exclusion and HIV vulnerability among the most marginalized girls in the poorest communities, including child domestic workers and migrant girls.
-Biruh Tesfa (“Bright Future”) reaches the poorest adolescent girls in urban Ethiopia, builds their social support networks, and improves their knowledge and skills to help prevent HIV infection.
+Few programs in Africa have sought to address social exclusion, lack of educational opportunities and vulnerability to sexual exploitation and HIV among the most marginalized girls in the poorest communities, including child domestic workers, migrant girls and girls with disabilities.
+Biruh Tesfa (“Bright Future”) reaches the poorest adolescent girls in urban Ethiopia, builds their literacy and numeracy skills, builds social support networks, and improves their knowledge and skills.

-Biruh Tesfa employs trained adult female mentors who go house-to-house to find eligible out-of-school girls between the ages of 7 and 24 and invite them to participate.
-The house-to-house visits allow mentors to contact girls who may otherwise be missed, such as child domestic workers who are largely confined to the home, girls with disabilities, and child sex workers.
-In-home contact also allows mentors to negotiate girls’ participation with their parents or guardians—or employers, if they are domestic workers—and to serve as advocates for girls if they encounter future problems.
+The program sends trained adult female mentors house-to-house to find and invite eligible out-of-school girls to participate in the program.
+This house-to-house approach allows mentors to have contact with girls who may otherwise be missed, such as child domestic workers who are largely confined to the home, girls with disabilities, and children in commercial sexual exploitation.
+In-home contact also allows mentors to negotiate girls’ participation with the adults with whom they live and to serve as advocates for girls if they encounter future problems.